jbjoeburns/IAC/ansible/ansible.md

     service: name=mongodb state=restarted
 ```

+Now all of our infrastructure is set up.
+We can then create a bash script to run all of these playbooks sequentially and essentially provision the entire network in a single command!

+We dont need app starting functionality in our actual playbook, as this will be handled by tools like **Jenkins**, but if we wanted to start the app from the controller we could use the following.

 To start app:

 sudo ansible app -a "pm2 start /home/ubuntu/app/app/app.js"

-We dont need app starting functionality in our actual playbook, as this will be handled by tools like **Jenkins**.